What You Should Know about DC’s Latest Energy Legislation

 - 100% renewable electricity in the District by 2032

 DC’s commitment to this vision is spelled out in the Clean Energy DC Omnibus Act of 2018.
-The Building Energy Performance Standard (BEPS) program is one of the first programs established by the District to help reach these aggressive goals – BEPS sets forth specific energy performance thresholds that building owners will be required to meet by 2026.
+The Building Energy Performance Standard (BEPS) program is one of the first programs established by the District to help achieve these aggressive goals – BEPS sets forth specific energy performance thresholds that building owners will be required to meet by 2026.
 The thresholds are still being determined, but it is contemplated that “the standard will be “at least” the local median ENERGY STAR score by property type (or equivalent metric).”
+As of this blog’s publishing date, commercial office buildings should be looking to achieve an ENERGY STAR score of 68 or higher and multi-family property types should be looking to achieve an ENERGY STAR score of 64 or higher.
+(Source: https://doee.dc.gov/node/572252) Properties which score below this median threshold will need to improve their performance per the BEPS pathways described below.

 How will it affect me as a building owner?